Director of ATLAS

 Test Development Coordinator

 Mr. McCann is a Test Development Coordinator for science with ATLAS.
 Previously, McCann worked in elementary education in Kansas City Public Schools as a classroom teacher.
-His experience with students with trauma and development during early childhood.
+He has experience with students with trauma and development during early childhood.
 McCann’s research has included assistive technology for students with autism, trauma’s impact on students, diverse learning styles, cognition and visual attention.
 He has a B.A. in Psychology from the University of Nebraska – Lincoln and M.A. in Education from the University of Missouri – St. Louis.

 Research Project Manager